 Coffs Harbour is a vibrant, NSW coastal city boasting a variety of exciting nature based tourist experiences.
-One of the highlights of this natural playground is the colourful bird life, which is extraordinary both in its variety and numbers.
+This natural playground makes a perfect setting for birdwatching, which is extraordinary both in its variety and numbers.

-Take time to stop at Coffs Harbour Botanical Gardens which is one of the major regional botanic gardens on coastal New South Wales.
+Take time to stop at Botanic Garden Coffs Harbour which is one of the major regional botanic gardens on coastal New South Wales.
 It covers 20 hectares of Crown Land and is bounded on three sides by Coffs Creek, a wide mangrove-lined, tidal estuary.

 The Garden was designed to feature natural forest, rare and endangered Australian species, and exotic plants from other sub-tropical regions of the world.
 There are five kilometres of well-made paths and boardwalks for visitors to explore this enchanting garden.

 The garden and adjacent creek is a nature wonderland.
 Within this magnificent, diverse landscape more than 150 species of birds have been documented.

 The central path leads to the delightful sensory garden and on to the Japanese Garden.
 Along the way, you are likely to see dozens of different birds including the acrobatic Grey Fantail, Striated Pardalote and Rainbow Bee-eater.
 A roosting Powerful Owl might be seen surveying the landscape.

 Rich floral scents attract delicate Eastern Spinebills or even the brilliantly coloured Scarlet Honeyeater.
 Purple Swamphens, Australian Wood Ducks, and Pacific Black Ducks can be seen in and around the peaceful pond waters.

 Not far away, the Paperbark boardwalk leads to a tranquil part of the garden which is the perfect place to look out for the Glossy Black-Cockatoo, Pied Butcherbird, and Honeyeaters of all kinds.